Candle wick

-A candle wick is usually a braided cotton that holds the flame of an oil lamp or candle.
+A candle wick or lamp wick is usually made of braided cotton that holds the flame of a candle or oil lamp.
 A candle wick works by capillary action, conveying ("wicking") the fuel to the flame.
 When the liquid fuel, typically melted candle wax, reaches the flame it then vaporizes and combusts.
+In other words, the wick brings the liquified wax up into the flame to burn.
 The candle wick influences how the candle burns.
 Important characteristics of the wick include diameter, stiffness, fire-resistance, and tethering.

-Wick types

-Candle wicks are normally made out of braided cotton.
+Types

 Wicks are sometimes braided flat, so that as they burn they also curl back into the flame, thus making them self-consuming.
-Prior to the introduction of these wicks specialty scissors were used to trim the excess wick without extinguishing the flame.
+The wick sizes determine the amount of fuel brought into the flame.
+Prior to the introduction of these wicks, specialty scissors were used to trim the excess wick without extinguishing the flame.

 Large diameter wicks typically result in a larger flame, a larger pool of melted wax, and the candle burning faster.

-In tealights the wick is tethered to a piece of metal to stop it from floating to the top of the molten wax and burning before the wax does.
+In tealights, the wick is tethered to a piece of metal to stop it from floating to the top of the molten wax and burning before the wax does.
 Candles designed to float in water require not only a tether for the wick, but also a seal on the bottom of the candle to prevent the wick from wicking water and extinguishing the flame.

-In some birthday candles, the wick is a stub.
-This limits how long the candle can burn.

-The Japanese Wa-Rosoku candle uses a hollow cored wick composed of Japanese paper (Washi) and the pith of rushes.

 Wicks can be made of material other than string or cord, such as wood and (historically) even asbestos, although they are rare.
+The 17th century rushlight and rush candles also uses rush-pith.
 The cotton of tampons can be used as wicks for oil lamps in wilderness survival situations.